Pingtung Airport

 Pingtung Airport (屏東機場 (Píngdōng Jīchǎng)) are two airports in Pingtung City, Pingtung County, Taiwan (IATA: PIF, ICAO: RCSQ).
 The airport is currently home to the Republic of China Air Force 6th Tactical Mixed Wing, and formerly offered commercial flights.

 History

 Pingtung Airport was opened in November 1920 during Japan's rule over Taiwan.
 Originally, the base was used for "air policing", that is, the use of airplanes to govern indigenous peoples living in hard-to-reach areas.
 This practice ended in 1927 when the Imperial Japanese Army Air Service 8th Air Squadron was moved from Tachiarai, Fukuoka, to Pingtung.
 With further expansions and more military personnel moving in, Pingtung Airport served an important role in the Japanese military throughout the Japanese colonial era and the Pacific War.

-After Japan's defeat in the Pacific War in 1945, the base came into the control of the Republic of China Air Force then jointly controlled by the RAF Far East Air Force from 1950 until 1991 and known as RAF Pingtung.
+After Japan's defeat in the Pacific War in 1945, the base came into the control of the Republic of China Air Force.